acse-ra2617/environmental_data_week3/README.md

 |2021-11-30 14:00-17:00 Tue | 1: Synthetic seismic models, 2: NMO corrections     | Raul Adriaensen       | Rebecca Bell    |
 |2021-12-02 14:00-17:00 Thur | 3: Viewing SEG-Y data, 4: Seismic attributes     | Raul Adriaensen      | Rebecca Bell   |

+## Installing required python libraries

+For facilitated setup it is recommended to create a virtual environment and install the required python packages.
+For anaconda environments an environemnt.yml file is provided, for setup run:

+    conda env create -f environment.yml

+From within the base folder of the repository.

+For other solutions a requirements file is provided, can be setup by running:

+    pip install -r requirements.txt

+From the base directory.

+Make sure to activate the environment after and run the notebooks from within this virtual environment!
+Lastly, make sure you have placed the memory intensive datafiles received via FileExchange under the data folder provided.

 ## Assessment exercises
 Assessment will be 100% by coursework.
 It is all open book.